ValeLang/Vale/scripts/build-compiler.md

 ### Build LLVM

-If you want to skip this, you can download and extract [this file](https://firebasestorage.googleapis.com/v0/b/valesite.appspot.com/o/llvm-install-minimum.zip?alt=media&token=1022ffea-c43b-4fea-a5e9-696c6f0d0175) to `C:\llvm`. **Disclaimer**: Download at your own risk, this is a stripped down and zipped up version of what we got from the below steps.
+If you want to skip this, you can download and extract [this file](https://github.com/Verdagon/LLVM13WinMinimal/releases/download/v1.1/llvm-project-llvmorg-13.0.1.zip) to `C:\llvm`. **Disclaimer**: Download at your own risk; we made this .zip file by building it, stripping it down, and merging the include files to fix the problems with the [regular LLVM windows release](https://bugs.llvm.org/show_bug.cgi?id=28677).

 Ensure your machine (or VM) has sufficient resources: 5 cores, 10gb ram, 200gb disk.
 You'll be building all of LLVM, which is quite resource intensive.